 The paramedic academy prepares students to take the national paramedic exam.
-A passing score qualifies students to apply for a paramedic license through the Alaska State Medical Board.
+A passing score qualifies students to apply for a paramedic license through the State of Alaska.

 UAF’s paramedic academy offers an intensive three-semester course of full-time study.
 Students may apply their paramedic course credits to more advanced degrees, including the A.A.S. in emergency services.

 The paramedic academy meets or exceeds the national standards curriculum for the EMT-paramedic.
-During the first two semesters, the student will complete 500 hours of classroom education and 250 hours of clinical experience.
-The clinical component includes rotations in a hospital setting, including placements in respiratory therapy and in the emergency room, operating room and intensive care unit.
-In the third semester the student will complete a field internship outside Alaska with an ambulance company supervised by paramedic field preceptors.
-During the internship the student is responsible for all costs of housing, travel and living expenses in addition to tuition and fees.
+During the first two semesters, the student will complete 500 hours of classroom education and 232 hours of clinical experience.
+The clinical component includes rotations in a hospital setting, including placements in respiratory therapy and in the emergency room and intensive care unit.
+In the third semester, the student will complete a field internship outside Alaska with an ambulance company supervised by paramedic field preceptors.
+During the internship, the student is responsible for all costs of housing, travel and living expenses in addition to tuition and fees.

 The paramedic student should be emotionally stable and have good dexterity, agility and physical coordination.
 Paramedics must also have the strength to lift and carry heavy loads.